Beyoncé Was Right: When It Comes to Beauty, “It’s the Soul That Needs the Surgery”

 We have a Chinese friend who worries that being in the sun will make her skin darker.
 She wants to be as pale as possible.
 This is the opposite goal of most Americans, who want to be as tan as possible.
 Neither of these desires is right or wrong; they’re just different.
 Recognizing that beauty standards are subjective won’t remove us from the pressure of the culture we live in.
 But doing so can help us remember that the ideals of our own culture are not universal or absolute.

 Remember that the opposite sex isn’t as critical of us as we are of ourselves

 Don’t get us wrong—we are NOT saying that we should find our self-worth in whether or not the opposite sex finds us attractive.
 But because the media constantly gives us a narrow vision of beauty, it can be helpful to hear that guys are attracted to a variety of qualities, physical and nonphysical, not just stick-thin model types.
-And as this article on male body shame points out, someone with good character who is looking for a partner who has good character will not be overly focused on the physical: “The twenty things you see in the mirror that you hate yourself for, they will not register for a worthwhile woman.”
+And as an article from Desiring God on male body shame points out, someone with good character who is looking for a partner who has good character will not be overly focused on the physical: “The twenty things you see in the mirror that you hate yourself for, they will not register for a worthwhile woman.”

 How can I help my kids have healthy views of their bodies?

 Dads, your daughters need to hear that you think they’re beautiful.
 As the first and most important man in your daughter’s life, you will help shape her vision of how men relate to her.
 One woman who grew up with two brothers says that her dad never told her she was beautiful.
 He basically related to her as though she were a guy.
 As a result, she never believed that other men would find her beautiful.
 Another woman emphasizes the importance of dads telling their daughters they are beautiful even when the daughters are not dressed up.
 Your girls need to know you value their character much more than their appearance.